spacelift-io/spacelift-migration-kit-chilly/custom/README.md

 Also, make sure to [provide AWS credentials to the AWS SDK](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html).

+## Generate Code for Jenkins Stacks

+Once the data has been exported, run the `spacemk generate-jenkins-stacks` command to generate Terraform code for the stacks without VCS configuration.
+Then, push that code to the GitHub repository as usual.

 ## Infracost Integration

 Once the administrative stack has run and Spacelift resources have been created, manually set the value for the `INFRACOST_API_KEY` environment variable in the `Infracost` context in Spacelift.